Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-4/day-3/lecture-materials/intro-to-ajax-and-javascript-promises.md

 1. The `success` callback
 2. The `error` callback

 These callbacks behave just like callbacks to DOM events.

+Remember: a callback is a function that get's passed to another function, as an argument, to be called at a later time, when something happens.

-It's a function that get's called when something happens, in this case when the AJAX request succeeds or fails.
+In this case, when the AJAX request succeeds or fails.

-We can rewrite the previous code to make it a little more succinct:
+We can also rewrite the previous code into one expression:

 ```javascript
 $.ajax({